Social, Emotional & Mental Health

-Our inclusion team is made up of Kirsty Rudge (SENCo), Tina Holmes (Learning Mentor) and Angela Wragg (Home School Link Worker) and Matthew Cheetham (Inclusion Teaching Assistant).
+Our inclusion team is made up of Mike Bywaters (Deputy Headteacher), Kirsty Rudge (SENCo), Tina Holmes ( Deputy Safeguarding Lead and Learning Mentor), Angela Wragg (Home School Link Worker) and Matthew Cheetham (Inclusion Teaching Assistant).
 Together they deliver support and intervention to children and work closely with parents to develop the child as a whole person.

 Here are some of the interventions provided over the course of the year, dependant on need: